What is FISP?

 Building Safety and Local Law 11

-Safety is important in existing buildings because people have been killed due to unsafe conditions.
-The Department of Buildings regulations are designed to prevent future accidents and ensure public safety for everyone in New York.
-Following these regulations will help prevent these issues from reoccurring and create a safer city.
+Safety is vital in existing buildings because people have been killed due to unsafe conditions.
+The Department of Buildings regulations are designed to prevent future accidents and ensure public safety for everyone in New York City.
+Following these regulations will help prevent unsafe conditions from reoccurring and create a safer city.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.